TanStack/router/docs/framework/react/api/router/FileRouteClass.md

 title: FileRoute class
 ---

+> [!CAUTION]
-> 🚧 The `FileRoute` class is deprecated and will be removed in the next major version of TanStack Router.
-Please use the [`createFileRoute`](../createFileRouteFunction) function instead.
-The constructor and methods associated with this class will be implemented on its functional counterpart in the next major release.
+> This class has been deprecated and will be removed in the next major version of TanStack Router.
+> Please use the [`createFileRoute`](../createFileRouteFunction) function instead.

 The `FileRoute` class is a factory that can be used to create a file-based route instance.
 This route instance can then be used to automatically generate a route tree with the `tsr generate` and `tsr watch` commands.